acelebanski-dev/hetzner-vpn-cluster/README.md

 3. Load balancing between the OpenVPN servers is achieved through proper OpenVPN client configuration.
 Generation of the client OpenVPN profiles is automated using a PowerShell script.

+4. MFA is enforced, you need to provide client certificate _(something you have)_ within your OVPN profile, as well as username and password _(something you know)_ while logging in.

 ## Infrastructure components

 The following resources are being deployed in Hetzner Cloud with Terraform: